davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

    1. Press the shell icon in the Azure Portal, as in the setup for the Cosmos DB
    2. Open a new browser tab to:  http://shell.azure.com for a full screen experience

-2. Download the MongoDB client tools
+2. Download the MongoDB client tools (you can paste into the shell with a right click)

    ```bash
    wget https://repo.mongodb.org/apt/ubuntu/dists/xenial/mongodb-org/4.0/multiverse/binary-amd64/mongodb-org-tools_4.0.11_amd64.deb